What's the Deadline to File a Personal Injury Lawsuit?

 • the injured person was a minor

-• the injured person was mentally incapacitated, or
+• the injured person was mentally incapacitated

 Personal Injury Statutes of Limitations by State